sergueik/springboot_study/basic-go-mysql/README.md

 +------+
 ```
 if the connection works the hard coded credentials may be out of sync in `example.go`
+The other frequent error is docker used the cache too aggressively

 ### Dependency Management